ucdavis/ECS272-Fall2022/Homework2/smprabhu/README.md

 # Requirements

-* This dashboard has three visualization views.
+* This dashboard has three visualization views - **1.
+Bar Chart 2.
+Pie Chart 3.
+Sunburst Chart.**.
-* The visualization includes at least one advanced visualization method - **sunburst chart**.
+* The visualization includes at least one advanced visualization method - **Sunburst Chart.**.
-* The visualizations depict different dimensions or aspects of the dataset to be examined.
+* The visualizations depict different dimensions or aspects of the dataset to be examined - **1.
+Bar Chart - depicts the yearwise distribution for the countries 2.
+Pie Chart - displays the regionwise average for each year 3.
+Sunburst Chart - an overall view of the data with each country's 30 year average (1990-2019)**..
 * The three visualizations fit on a fullscreen browser.
 * Legends for each view is provided as well as labels for axis.
-* One of the three views serves as an overview of the data.
+* One of the three views serves as an overview of the data - **The sunburst chart serves as an overview of the data.
+To simplify the chart and abstarct the complexity, I have taken the 30 year average for each country to show the contribution of each country.**..
-* Chosen appropriate visual encodings.
+* Chosen appropriate visual encodings - **The colors for the pie chart have been chosen based on the share of each of the region.
+The colors for barchart and sunchart were chosen to show the distribution**..
-* The design paradigm followed is focus + context.
+* The design paradigm followed is focus + context - **The year selected on the pie chart shows up on the bar chart as a highlighted area.**..

 # Screenshot